keu/docs/software_versioned_docs/version-0.16/manage-platform-users.md

 - Access Grafana and Kibana for cluster-level monitoring
 - Add other System Admins

-By default, the first user to log into an Astronomer Enterprise installation is granted the System Admin permission set.
+By default, the first user to log into an Astronomer Software installation is granted the System Admin permission set.

 ### System Editor, Viewer